GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

             --attestor=$ATTESTOR_NAME \
             --attestor-project=$ATTESTOR_PROJECT_ID

-5. Now, check if the attestation was created successfully:
+1. Check whether the attestation was created successfully:

         gcloud --project=${ATTESTOR_PROJECT_ID} \
             beta container binauthz attestations list \
             --attestor=$ATTESTOR_NAME \
             --attestor-project=$ATTESTOR_PROJECT_ID

-6. Try to run a POD based on an image that was attested:
+1. Run a Pod based on an image that was attested:

         kubectl run hello-server --image ${IMAGE_PATH}@${IMAGE_DIGEST} --port 8080

-7. Check if PODs were created, they should have been created, meaning everything is working fine:
+1. Check whether the Pod was created:

         kubectl get pods

-8. If everything is fine, delete the deployment.
-This was just to test all the setup as the attestation will not be manually created as we did here but will be created by Spinnaker as part of the continuous delivery process.
+1. If the test succeeded, delete the deployment:

         kubectl delete deployment hello-server

+The manual steps in this testing section were only to test the setup.
+The attestation later in this procedure will not be manually created as you did here, but will be created by Spinnaker as part of the continuous delivery process.

-## Building the Application
+## Building the application

 Now it's time to start working with the application.
 We will first host it in a Cloud Source Repository in the `DEPLOYER` project, the project that contains our clusters and also Spinnaker.